 Everyone is forgetful now and again, and as we age the occurrences may become even more frequent.
 Yet most people who have mild forgetfulness do not have Alzheimer’s disease.
-But when memory loss starts to interfere with daily activities, it may be time to consult with a physician.
+But when memory loss starts to interfere with daily activities, it may be time to consult with a physician about Alzheimer’s awareness.

 Alzheimer’s disease is not a product of the natural aging process.
 Scientists do not know what causes the disease; however, age is a factor.
 The disease usually begins after age 60 and the risk goes up with the increase in age.
 Approximately five million Americans currently suffer from Alzheimer’s disease.